 Create an HPA application in the Container Service console

-In Alibaba Cloud Container Service, HPA has been integrated.
-You can easily create it through the Container Service console.
+Alibaba Cloud Container Service has integrated HPA.
+Developers can easily create an HPA application in the Container Service console.

 - Log on to the Container Service console.